 About

 I received my B.A. in computer science and astrophysics at the University of California, Berkeley.
-During my undergraduate years, I was fortunate to be advised by John Preskill, Jason Li, Jelani Nelson, Lili Su, among many others.
+As an undergraduate, I was fortunate to be mentored by John Preskill, Jason Li, Jelani Nelson, and Lili Su, among many others.

 Research